dueca/dueca/doc/simplesimulationb.md

 all occurrences of `SIMPLE` with `team1`.

 Let's modify also the stick interface.
-You might not have two joysticks on your computer (if you have, simply skip this step), so we will use a small GUI to provide joystick input.
+You might not have two joysticks on your computer (if you have, simply skip this step, and configure one of the teams to use the second one), so we will use a small GUI to provide joystick input.
 Find the `flexi-stick` code, remove the `add_device` line (which accessed the first SDL device), and replace it with the configuration to create a gui interface: